-The Biden administration gives an additional boost to global climate actions worldwide.
-On his first day of office, President Biden signed 17 executive actions, two of them having significant implications on climate change.
+The Biden administration has given an additional boost to global climate actions.
+On his first day of office, President Biden signed 17 executive actions, two of which have significant implications for climate change.

-The first one is aimed at the US rejoining the Paris Agreement, which means America will produce a plan to reduce its emission.
-The second one is to end the Keystone XL pipeline construction.
+The first is aimed at the US rejoining the Paris Agreement, which means America will produce a plan to reduce its emissions.
+The second is to end the construction of the Keystone XL pipeline.
 Both actions gained the praise of climate advocates and presented a symbolic significance to the world.

-By rejoining the Paris climate agreement, America will improve its previous commitment to the Paris Agreement to reduce emissions.
-President Biden will commit to reaching net zero emissions by 2050 and will be reflected on their economy and society for decades to come.
+By rejoining the Paris Climate Agreement, America will improve its previous commitment to the Paris Agreement to reduce emissions.
+President Biden will commit to reaching net zero emissions by 2050, reflected in their economy and society for decades.

-By halting the keystone pipeline and rejoining the Paris Accord President Biden is overturning his predecessor’s policy on climate change.
-The former president’s stand on climate change is not very clear and sometimes confusing.
-If anything, he took pride in the US energy-independence where the country become energy independent in 2019 for the first time since 1957.
-An enormous contribution from this came from hydraulic fracturing and horizontal drilling to free-up natural gas and oil (IER, 2020).
+President Biden is overturning his predecessor’s policy on climate change by halting the keystone pipeline and rejoining the Paris Accord.
+The former president’s stand on climate change is unclear and sometimes confusing.
+If anything, he took pride in the US energy independence, where the country became energy-independent in 2019 for the first time since 1957.
+An enormous contribution came from hydraulic fracturing and horizontal drilling to free up natural gas and oil (IER, 2020).

-The planned Keystone pipeline will extend to 1790 miles or 1897 km to carry 830 thousand barrels of oil daily from Alberta, Canada to Nebraska.
-The Obama administration blocked the development in 2015 but President Trump overturned it and allowed the project to go ahead for the following reasons – reduced dependency on Middle Eastern supplies and increased oil availability through the pipeline will mean lower prices for consumers.
+The planned Keystone pipeline will extend to 1790 miles or 1897 km and carry 830,000 barrels of oil daily from Alberta, Canada, to Nebraska.
+The Obama administration blocked the development in 2015, but President Trump overturned it and allowed the project to go ahead for the following reasons: reduced dependency on Middle Eastern supplies and increased oil availability through the pipeline will mean lower prices for consumers.

-Environmental advocates have long been protesting this project because of the ecological and health risks such as leaks and spillage.
-Developing Alberta’s oil sands will not curb the use of fossil fuel and its emissions contributing to climate change.
-Both Environment Canada and the Environment Protection Agency (EPA) saw these environmental implications and advised against this project.
+Environmental advocates have long protested this project because of the ecological and health risks, such as leaks and spillage.
+Developing Alberta’s oil sands will not curb the use of fossil fuels and their emissions, contributing to climate change.
+Environment Canada and the Environment Protection Agency (EPA) saw these environmental implications and advised against this project.

-Since Obama’s administration and its opposition on the pipeline, the world has changed so much and climate issues will play a role in economics, security, and even politics.
-Governments are pushing for clean and renewable energy sources and breaking off from fossil fuels.
+Since Obama’s administration and its opposition to the pipeline, the world has changed so much, and climate issues will play a role in economics, security, and even politics.
+Governments are pushing for clean and renewable energy sources and breaking away from fossil fuels.

 - Strengthening the missions and fuel economy standards, recognizing that motor vehicles are the largest source of GHG.

-- Controlling methane gas leakage during the production, transport, and processing of natural gas.
+- Controlling methane gas leakage during natural gas production, transport, and processing.

-- Re-establish the Clean Power Plan or something similar that Obama created to reduce coal-fired power plant emissions which Trump revoked and replace with the Affordable Clean Energy Rule.
+- Re-establish the Clean Power Plan or something similar that Obama created to reduce coal-fired power plant emissions.
+Trump revoked it and replaced it with the Affordable Clean Energy Rule.

-Among the list of things to do for the present administration is to increase the use and manufacturing of electric vehicles, build more charging infrastructure, constructing high-speed railways, and improving energy efficiency in homes and offices.
+The present administration’s priorities include increasing the use and manufacturing of electric vehicles, building more charging infrastructure, constructing high-speed railways, and improving energy efficiency in homes and offices.

 McGrath, M. (2021, January 20).
 Climate change: Biden’s first act sets tone for ambitious approach.
 BBC News.
 Retrieved from https://www.bbc.com/news/science-environment-55732386